-For many years China has been developing into one of the world's leading manufacturers of goods.
-More recently, it has become intent on becoming a leading global provider of services.1 While labor conditions in manufacturing have raised some significant issues of international social concern,2 buyers of Chinese-sourced products have had relatively little occasion to focus on basic human resources and personnel issues associated with their suppliers' employees.
-As China seeks to attract international businesses to source services from China, however, human resources and personnel issues associated with the supplier employees will take on a new immediacy for buyers of Chinese services.
+Over the last 30 years, China has become one of the world's leading manufacturing powers.
+While labor conditions in manufacturing have raised some significant issues of international social concern, buyers of Chinese-sourced products for the most part have had relatively little occasion to focus on basic human resources and personnel issues associated with their suppliers' employees.1 More recently, China has become intent on becoming a leading global provider of services.2 As China seeks to attract international businesses to source services from China, human resources and personnel issues associated with supplier employees will take on a new immediacy for buyers of Chinese services.

-Human resources and personnel issues are inherently significant issues in any services sourcing transaction.
-This focus is driven by the obvious fact that the output of a services outsourcing the performance by the supplier's employees.
-Whether a sourcing of services from China is undertaken through a captive (owned-affiliate) entity or through a contractual outsourcing arrangement, buyers of Chinese services are directly and immediately impacted by employment and labor laws and practices in China.
-This impact includes the ability to enforce (and exercise) certain rights expected by buyers of services, as well as risks associated with exercising such rights, including the risk of attracting liability as an employer.
+Human resources and personnel issues are inherently significant in any services sourcing transaction.
+Their importance is driven by the obvious fact that the output of a services outsourcing is largely comprised of the performance of services by the supplier's employees.
+Whether a sourcing of services from China is undertaken through a captive (i.e., owned affiliate) entity or through a contractual outsourcing arrangement, buyers of Chinese services are directly and immediately impacted by employment and labor laws and practices in China.
+This impact includes the ability to enforce and exercise certain rights expected by buyers of services, as well as risks associated with exercising such rights, including the risk of attracting liability as an employer.

 A few important threshold considerations associated with employment contracts in China should be noted.